-- Myth 1: Succession planning only focuses on one position
+Myth 1: Succession planning is only for the C-suite

 Successful organizations recognize that leadership is needed at all levels, not just in the C-suite.
 They work toward building a talent pipeline of future leaders.
-Focusing on only one position creates the image of CEO as hero or heroine, which negates the importance of a team of leaders driving the success of an organization.
+Scrambling to find someone to replace key positions below the C-suite could get the wrong players into that pipeline, which hurts you in the long term.
+What’s more, focusing on only one position creates the image of CEO as hero or heroine, which negates the importance of a team of leaders driving the success of an organization.

 Identifying emerging leaders and multiple successor candidates for key roles is an important step in building a talent pipeline.
-Creating individual development plans for these leaders offers the potential to: a) increase their level of engagement and commitment to your organization and b) leverage strengths and target specific skills needed to be successful at the next level.
+Create individual development plans for these leaders to: a) increase their level of engagement and commitment to your organization and b) leverage strengths and target specific skills needed to be successful at the next level.

-- Myth 2: Succession planning ends when a successor is named
+Myth 2: The business transition process ends when a successor is named

 We suggest creating transition plans for all leaders moving into new roles.
 Proactively including supervisors and key stakeholders in the creation and review of these transition plans provides valuable feedback and encourages ongoing dialogue related to key success factors.
-This dialogue allows for making adjustments to the plan as needed.
+This dialogue allows for adjusting the plan as needed.

 Succession planning decisions are often made by a select group of individuals behind closed doors.
-Such groups may fall prey to “group think,” failing to consider critical success factors because the participants overvalue consensus.
+Such groups may fall prey to “groupthink,” failing to consider critical success factors because the participants overvalue consensus and conformity.
 Key stakeholder opinions may be ignored, which results in decisions that fail to consider dynamic marketplace changes or the need for new leadership behaviors required for the organization to thrive in the future.

 One best practice is to develop multiple successors for key positions.
 Becoming more inclusive in gathering input from a broader range of stakeholders creates a more diverse candidate pool beyond the usual suspects.

-Succession planning is a key to organizational excellence Don’t wait until you need to fill a leadership position before thinking about the right candidate.
+Succession planning is key to organizational excellence, so don’t wait until you need to fill a leadership position before thinking about the right candidate.
 Create a leadership success profile, establish a succession planning process, and develop a transition plan to ensure that new leaders are successful.
 Succession planning creates tomorrow’s leaders today.